Distillery Support – Safety – Hazardous Areas and Dangerous Goods Rebate — VIC

 Who is eligible for the Distillery Support – Safety – Hazardous Areas and Dangerous Goods Rebate?

-• Have had a Hazardous Area Assessment, Dangerous Goods Audit, OHS Essentials Program relating to hazardous areas and dangerous goods, or assessment by a WorkSafe Victoria dangerous goods inspector undertaken from 1 April 2023 to closing date
+- Have had a Hazardous Area Assessment, Dangerous Goods Audit, OHS Essentials Program relating to hazardous areas and dangerous goods, or assessment by a WorkSafe Victoria dangerous goods inspector undertaken from 2023-04-01 to the closing date

 When does the Distillery Support – Safety – Hazardous Areas and Dangerous Goods Rebate close?